Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Main Floor.md

 K14.
 HALL OF FAITH

-This grand hall is choked with dust and stretches into darkness ahead.
-Webs hang from the arched ceiling like drapes, and life-sized statues of knights line the hallway on both sides, their eyes seeming to watch you.
+"This grand hall is choked with dust and stretches into darkness ahead.
+Webs hang from the arched ceiling like drapes, and life-sized statues of knights line the hallway on both sides, their eyes seeming to watch you."

 The statues are harmless.
-Their moving eyes are a sim­ ple optical illusion.
+Their moving eyes are a simple optical illusion.
 Double doors stand at both ends of the hall.
 Above the doors leading to area KlS hangs a symbol of beaten bronze that looks like a rising or setting sun.

-Kl5.
+K15.
 CHAPEL

 Dim, colored light filters through tall, broken, and board­ ed-up windows of stained glass, illuminating the ancient chapel of Ravenloft.
 A few bats flutter about near the top of the ninety-foot-high domed ceiling.
 A balcony runs the length of the west wall, fifty feet above the floor.
 In the center of the balcony, two dark shapes are slumped in tall chairs.